lnf3/starter-hugo-academic2/content/applicants/3.good.fit/index.md

 **2. You have relevant experience**.
 For example, you completed a senior thesis, worked as a post-bacc research coordinator, OR you have experience doing other things that required systematic adherence to a procedure or protocol (e.g., you did computer coding, you managed an extremely difficult scheduling system, etc.)

-**3. You are already savvy with stats and want to get even more savvy, and you want to apply your stats skills to topics like suicide and/or eating disorders.** Stats skills are especially desirable, given the intensive longitudinal data I’m currently collecting and plan to collect in the future and the big datasets I'm analyzing.
-If you have these skills, please highlight them in your personal statement!
+**3. You are already savvy with stats and want to get even more savvy, and you want to apply your stats skills to topics like suicide and/or eating disorders.** Stats interests and/or skills are especially desirable, given the intensive longitudinal data I’m currently collecting and plan to collect in the future and the big datasets I'm analyzing.
+If you have these interests and/or skills, please highlight them in your personal statement!

+Examples of stats-savviness include (but are not limited to):
+- using R
+- data wrangling and management
+- writing and using syntax
+- big data
+- multilevel data
+- ecological momentary assessment data
+- longitudinal and time series data/modeling
+- idiographic methods
+- machine learning
+- data visualization

 **4. You can balance multiple demands and projects at once.**